What if I don’t know what to talk about?

 How long does therapy take?

 The required number of sessions for therapy varies significantly depending on the person and the nature of the problem.
 Symptom relief and management can be achieved relatively quickly, sometimes in just a few sessions.
 However, issues rooted in deeper patterns typically require a longer commitment.
 It also depends on your goals - say, if you want help managing a particular situation or changing long term patterns.
-To use a metaphor, short-term therapy focuses on the map — helping you find your way through a particular patch of difficulty or change.
-Long-term therapy explores the terrain itself — how you navigate, what guides you, and how you might travel differently.

 Research indicates that significant change is experienced by 50% of people in 10 - 20 sessions, while 75% see change in 50 - 60 sessions.
-I am committed to a collaborative space that consistently reflects on the process to check if it is worthwhile and inline with your goals.
+I am committed to a collaborative space that consistently reflects on the process to check if it is worthwhile and aligned with your goals.

 What are your fees?